seek-oss/crackle/packages/AGL-Backlog.md

 - Handle brotli (Safari 10)
 - ESLint plugin to make sure that a page file is correctly set up
 - Add redundant stack checking
+- Multi entry libraries should autoupdate their gitignore
+- Page flicker is back on static render
+- Investigate the Three Refreshes